 Begin by heating the vegetable broth over medium heat.
 Chop all of the vegetables and add them to the broth.
 After cooking the vegetables completely, stir in parsley.
 Add salt and pepper according to taste.

-Kidney cleanse programs generally encourage people to consume more healthful foods, such as fruits and vegetables.
-However, although proponents of kidney cleanses say that they offer many health benefits, there is little scientific research to support these claims.
+Kidney cleanse programs generally encourage people to consume more healthy foods, such as fruits and vegetables.
+However, there is little scientific research to support their beneficial claims.

 According to the

 Although drinking enough water is essential for health, too much fluid can reduce mineral concentrations in the body and lead to health complications.